 What equipment and software are you using to create your online course?

-Well that pretty much sums up the most common equipment and software that our community is using to create their online courses.
+Well, that pretty much sums up the most common equipment and software that our community is using to create online courses.

 Remember, you do not need the best and most expensive combination of equipment and software in order to create your course, especially if you’re creating an online course for the first time.